-There’s a whole industry around project management training.
+There’s a whole industry around certification training for project managers.
 Job adverts declare that you have to be

 Training can make you about 26% more effective, according to research by PM Solutions (link broken as at 19/7/16).

-Only 28% of organisations bother to measure whether business results improve as a result of training, but these organisations see improvements across 8 measures:
+Only 28% of organizations bother to measure whether business results improve as a result of training, but these organizations see improvements across 8 measures:

 - Stakeholder satisfaction: 29% improvement

 - Budget performance: 25% improvement

 - Productivity: 24% improvement